vsrinivas/fuchsia/docs/syscalls/handle_wait_many.md

 the wait to complete immediately and the latter signals that wait will never times out.

-Upon return, if non-NULL, the *satisfied_signals* array is filled with a bitmap for each of the *count* specified handles, indicating which signals are pending on that particular handle.
+Upon return, if non-null, the *signals_states* array is filled with a pair of bitmaps for each of the *count* specified handles, indicating which signals are pending and which are satisfiable on that particular handle.

-It is possible to have the call return with a *satisfiable_signals* array with values different than the values that caused the wait to complete if other threads are further modifing the objects behind the *handles*.
+It is possible to have the call return with a *signals_states* array with values different than the values that caused the wait to complete if other threads are further modifing the objects behind the *handles*.

-If non-NULL, the *satisfiable_signals* is filled with a bitmap for each of the specified handles indicating which signals are possible to be pending on that handle, given its type and current state.
+If non-null and the return value is **NO_ERROR** or **ERR_CANCELLED**, *result_index* set to first handle that satisfied the wait (or was closed, respectively).

 ## RETURN VALUE